SoulflyTR/Hexapace/release/readme.md

 **This is the source folder of the project.
 You can find the whole source code in the main.py file.** <br/>
-**You can download the _dist_ folder to use the app or you can download the zip file of it from the _Releases_ page which can be found on the main menu of the repository.**
+**You can download the _"dist"_ folder to use the app or you can download the zip file of it from the _"Releases"_ page which can be found on the main menu of the repository.**